-The exploration company recently made a new discovery at Cuiú Cuiú, known as the Machichie zone.
+Last year the explorer made a new discovery at Cuiú Cuiú, known as the Machichie zone.

-Earlier drilling at Machichie revealed a significant new mineralized zone that is open along strike and down-dip, with a high-grade vein structure that looks to be continuous over nearly 450 metres.
+Early drilling at Machichie revealed a significant new mineralized zone that is open along strike and down-dip, with a high-grade vein structure that looks to be continuous over nearly 450 metres.
 One intercept from the Machichie West zone returned 3.4 metres at nearly 37 g/t of gold.

-A new target, Climar is 10 km east of the Central gold deposit and 7 km northeast of the Moreira Gomes deposit on the Cuiú Cuiú property.
+Meanwhile, a new target, Climar is 10 km east of the Central gold deposit and 7 km northeast of the Moreira Gomes deposit on the Cuiú Cuiú property.

 Cabral’s management team has a long history in Brazil, having made four previous discoveries.
 CEO Alan Carter is ex-Rio Tinto and founded Brazil-focused Magellan Minerals Inc, which was acquired by Anfield Gold Corp in 2016.